truboxl/boinc-android/README.md

 ## Benchmark

 This has unofficially become a personal benchmark tool and research topic for testing compilation across different computers.
-The benchmark tests CPU overcommit (at 150%) and I/O. Instead of running `./99-build-boinc-all.sh`, use `./99-build-boinc-all.sh pipeline` to run compile jobs concurrently.
+The benchmark tests CPU overcommit and I/O. Instead of running `./99-build-boinc-all.sh`, use `./99-build-boinc-all.sh pipeline` to run compile jobs concurrently.
 Use `time` command to measure.

 ## Long term